 Here are a few general considerations when auditing your social media channels.
 Remember that many of these will depend on where you work, the size of your company, the sophistication of your social media leadership team, and your budget.
 But this is a good summary of what to expect.

 - It’s not your only source of truth.
-Remember that a social media audit is quick and meant to give you immediate insights into your performance.
+Remember that a quick social media audit will give you immediate insights into your performance.
 It’s counting numbers.
 It’s not data science.
 It’s not contextualizing the data.

 - A social media audit is just the start.
-There will be times when you are auditing social media that you go down a rabbit hole with the data.
-This will always turn into a larger analysis, and that’s okay.
+Sometimes when auditing social media, you go down a rabbit hole with the data.
+This will always become a more extensive analysis, which is okay.
 When this happens, ensure you include web analytics, digital media data, audience insights, and other internal data sources you can access.

 - Anyone can do an audit.
 You don’t need to be a data scientist or even an analyst to do an audit.
-Heck, you don’t even have to know excel.
-As long as you have access to the native platforms or a tool, you can start to deliver actionable insights immediately.
+Heck, you don’t even have to know Excel.
+As long as you have access to the native platforms or a tool, you can deliver actionable data-driven insights immediately.

 - Your social media is being audited.
-I can guarantee that your competitors are auditing their social media channels and looking at what you are doing.
+I can guarantee that your competitors are auditing their social media channels and examining your actions.
 They are looking hard.

-You don’t have to overcomplicate your approach or method for doing a social media audit.
-It’s very straightforward and easy to do.
-But, it’s also critical that you keep a pulse on the performance of your social marketing programs, so don’t put it off.
+You don’t have to overcomplicate your approach or method for a social media audit.
+It’s straightforward to do.
+But it’s also critical that you keep a pulse on the performance of your social marketing programs, so don’t put it off.

-And lastly, remember that a social media audit would typically not include:
+And lastly, remember that a social media audit would typically not include the following: